 Now that we have established that the house was indeed copyhold, we can piece together a potted history of the property, by the entries in the Court Books for the Manor of Buckenham Close Outsoken.

 The Manor Court Books tell us that in 1704, widow Sarah Littleproud took over the copyhold ownership of the property – or, at least, the land on which the house was built.

 When was the Messuage built?

 The 1704 entry in the Court Books refers to an earlier transaction of 1675.
 We are back to a time when King Charles II was on the throne!
 However, it is unlikely that the house was in its present form, or even built, at that time.

-The entries in the Court Book for 1704 and 1727 (both in latin) mentions a building on the land, but not a messuage.
-It is not until the the later Manor Court entry for 1762, that a ‘messuage’ is mentioned.
+The entries in the Court Book for 1704 and 1727 (both in Latin) mention a building on the land, but not a messuage.
+It is not until the later Manor Court entry for 1762, that a ‘messuage’ is mentioned.
 Accordingly, we can only be certain that there was a dwellinghouse on the land by 1762.

 British Listed Buildings website mentions that the Grade II listed building was built in the early 18th century.
 Accordingly, it may be that the house was erected earlier than 1762, or, perhaps, it evolved from the earlier building.